 - Newer Antidepressants.
 In the past two decades, many new types of antidepressants have become available, each working in slightly different ways:

 Selective serotonin reuptake inhibitors (SSRIs) affect the activity of a chemical in your brain called serotonin.
-This class of antidepressants include citalopram (Celexa), escitalopram (Lexapro ), fluoxetine (Prozac ), fluvoxamine (Luvox ), paroxetine (Paxil), and sertraline (Zoloft).
-Vilazodone (Viibryd) and vortioxetine (Trintellix, former called Brintellix) are newer medicines that bind to the serotonin reuptake receptor (the same one as with SSRIs as well as other types of serotonin receptors that may have unique effects.
+This class of antidepressants include citalopram (Celexa), escitalopram (Lexapro ), fluoxetine (Prozac ), fluvoxamine (Luvox), paroxetine (Paxil), sertraline (Zoloft). vilazodone (Viibryd) and vortioxetine (Trintellix, former called Brintellix) are newer medicines that bind to the serotonin reuptake receptor (the same one as with SSRIs as well as other types of serotonin receptors that may have unique effects.
 Side effects of most SSRIs are generally mild.
 They include stomach upset, sexual problems, insomnia, dizziness, weight change, and headaches.

 Serotonin and norepinephrine reuptake inhibitors (SNRIs) affect the action of both serotonin and another brain chemical, norepinephrine.
 This class includes desvenlafaxine (Khedezla or Pristiq), duloxetine (Cymbalta), levomilnacipran (Fetzima), and or venlafaxine (Effexor).
 Side effects are usually mild.
 They include upset stomach, sleep problems, sexual problems, headache, anxiety, and dizziness, and weakness.